tahabasri/java-spring-boot-notebook-server/README.md

 * Apache commons exec
 * Log4J

-And of course the project itself is open source on GitHub.
+and of course the project itself is open source on GitHub.